xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/UserInterface/BridgePointContextMenuTools/BridgePointContextMenuTools.md

 | Synchronize with library| Update local interface references by pulling in changes to the referred-to interfaces. |
 __Table 2__

-[1] The `Publish to Interface...` action updates an existing interface message by performing a name-based lookup.
+[1] The `Publish to Interface...` action creates a new interface message from a selected operation.
+The tool attempts to update existing interface messages when a name match is found.
 If a single match is found, the existing message is updated.
 However, the feature is unable to perform this in-place update if the selection of operations being published contains more than one operation of the same name (i.e. the operation is overloaded).
 Likewise, the in-place update cannot be performed if the target interface contains more than one message with the same name.
 In either case the tool creates new messages in the interface with unique names that have numbers appended.
 The user is notified with popup dialogs containing the details of what action the tool performed.
 It is left to the modeler to rectify the interface message set manually.

 ## Canvas-specific Context Menu Entries